Jarred Cosart: Miami Marlins

 On July 31, 2014, the Astros traded Cosart, Enrique Hernández, and Austin Wates to the Miami Marlins for Jake Marisnick, Colin Moran, Francis Martes, and a compensatory draft pick.

 Cosart started the season in the Marlins rotation and was 1–3 with a 4.08 ERA.
 On May 19, 2015, Cosart was placed on the disabled list with a case of vertigo.
 After a month on the disabled list, Cosart was activated and sent to the Marlins bullpen.
 Cosart returned to the rotation on July 4 but was sent down a day after by Miami to AAA.

 San Diego Padres

 On July 29, 2016, the Marlins traded Cosart, Josh Naylor, Carter Capps, and Luis Castillo to the San Diego Padres for Andrew Cashner, Colin Rea, Tayron Guerrero, and cash considerations.
 He elected to become a free agent after the Padres outrighted him on October 30, 2017.

 Personal life

 Cosart is the grandson of former Chicago Cubs' pitcher Ed Donnelly.
 His younger brother, Jake Cosart, was drafted by the Boston Red Sox in 2014 and has pitched in Minor League Baseball.

+In March 2015, MLB began to investigate Cosart for sports gambling after an alleged direct messaging conversation on Twitter involving Cosart was made public.
+Cosart denied any involvement in gambling on baseball.
+MLB fined Cosart for gambling on other sports, but determined that he did not gamble on baseball.